DataJuggler/Excelerate/README.md

 # DataJuggler.Excelerate

+# Update 11.9.2022 - 11.10.2022:
+I added some new properties and enumerations for editing data in the Grid in DataJuggler.Blazor.Components.

 # Update 11.8.2022:
 I added some new properties to the row and Column object for use with the Grid for DataJuggler.Blazor.Components.